Mount San Antonio: Trails

-Hiking trails reach the summit from four sides of the mountain, and one route can be completed with assistance from the nearby ski lift.
+Hiking trails reach the summit from four sides of the mountain, and one can access the Devil's Backbone trail by skipping the Mt.
+Baldy Notch trail by taking Chair #1 at Mount Baldy Resorts during any season.

-The trails vary in difficulty, and there are plenty of options for novices, as well as experienced hikers.
+The trails vary in difficulty, and there are plenty of options for novices as well as experienced hikers.

 Mt.
 Baldy Notch – (3.5 miles one way): The trail begins at Manker Flats, where the Baldy Notch Service Road can be taken to the notch.
 The trail provides scenic views at the notch, and other trails ahead.

 Devil's Backbone – (3.2 miles one way from Notch: A service road at Mt.
 Baldy Notch leads to the Devil's Backbone trailhead and continues to the main peak.

 Mt.
 Baldy Trail – (6.5 miles one way to Mt.
 Baldy Summit): This is the oldest and longest trail to the summit.
 Because it starts at Mt.
 Baldy Village, it has almost 6000' of elevation gain.

 Icehouse Canyon – (3.7 miles one way): The Icehouse Canyon trail begins in the parking lot at Icehouse and goes all the way up to Icehouse Saddle where a number of trails can be taken either to the Notch or to nearby peaks such as Ontario and Cucamonga.
 (5.5 miles).

 Ski Hut Trail – This trail follows the east side of the San Antonio Creek canyon to a small backcountry ski hut owned by the Sierra Club.
 A use trail continues around the left side of the bowl and then to the summit.

 Three T’s – (5.3 miles one way): The trail starts and ends at the Icehouse Canyon Trailhead.
 It leads to views from the summits of Thunder, Timber and Telegraph Mountains.

-North Backbone Trail - (6.9 miles one way): The trail is a use trail that starts near Wrightwood but also near Wright Mountain.
+North Backbone Trail – (6.9 miles one way): The trail is a use trail that starts near Wrightwood but also near Wright Mountain.
 The trailhead is on a dirt road near Blue Ridge on CA-2.
 It summits 2 peaks: Dawson Peak and Pine Mountain.

 Winter mountaineering

-For mountaineers, the winter and spring offer a snow climbing challenge.
+During the winter, the mountain is typically covered in snow.
+As a result, the winter and spring offer a snow climbing challenge for mountaineers.
 The "Baldy Bowl" south of the summit is often climbed with crampons and ice ax, depending on snow conditions.
 The bowl can be treacherous for inexperienced climbers as some sections have slopes of 45° to 50°.
 Avalanches and rock fall are both hazards, and deaths or rescues from accidents along Devil's Backbone are a common occurrence.
 There are also a number of summer routes to the summit involving cross-country travel or scrambling, and it is possible to rappel down the canyon of San Antonio Creek.